top of page

 Attachment trauma refers to the emotional pain and disruption caused by early relational experiences, particularly in caregiver-child relationships.
 This type of trauma often stems from inconsistent caregiving, neglect, or abuse, leading to insecure attachment styles.
 John Bowlby's attachment theory suggests that early bonds with caregivers shape emotional and social development (Bowlby, 1969).
 When these bonds are disrupted or harmful, the resulting attachment trauma can have lasting effects on your ability to form healthy relationships.

 Research indicates that attachment trauma can manifest in various ways, including anxiety, depression, and difficulties in interpersonal relationships (Mikulincer & Shaver, 2007).
 If you experienced attachment trauma as a child, you may have developed insecure attachment styles, such as anxious or avoidant attachments, which influence your future relationships and emotional well-being.
-For example, children who are neglected may learn to suppress their emotional needs, leading to difficulties in expressing vulnerability in adulthood (Main & Solomon, 1990).
+For example, children who are neglected may learn to suppress their emotional needs, leading to difficulties in expressing vulnerability and emotions in adulthood (Main & Solomon, 1990).

 Moreover, attachment trauma can impact brain development.
 Studies show that early adverse experiences can alter neural pathways associated with stress regulation and emotional processing (Teicher et al., 2003).
 This biological impact reinforces the cycle of trauma, making it challenging for you to establish secure attachments later in life.